Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

 From this medley of plant genotypes, phenotypes, and environmental measurements, scientists aim to extract plausible hypotheses that can be field-tested and validated.
-However, the task remains significantly challenging, due to the dearth of automated software capabilities that are capable of handling complex, high-dimensional data sets.
-Scatter plots and correlation studies can reveal only high-level correlations and behavioral patterns/differences within data.
+However, the task remains significantly challenging, mainly due to the dearth of automated software capabilities that are capable of handling complex, high-dimensional data sets.
+Scatter plots (such as the example shown in \figurename~\ref{fig:fig_2D_path}) and correlation studies can reveal only high-level correlations and behavioral patterns/differences within data.
 However, it is common knowledge that different individuals or subgroups of individuals behave differently under similar stimuli.
-For instance, while it is useful to know that a given environmental variable (e.g., humidity) shows an overall positive correlation to a performance trait (phenotype), such high-level correlations obfuscate the variations within a population---e.g., how different subgroups or genotypes respond to different environmental intervals; or how one environmental variable interacts/interplays with another to affect the performance trait; or how the same genotype expresses variability in their performance in different environments.
-In fact, the need to identify such intra-population variations is what drives the generation of high-dimensional data in the area of phenomics \citep{bilder_phenomics:_2009, houle_phenomics:_2010,nifa-nsf_phenomics:_2011}.
+For instance, while it is useful to know that a given environmental variable (e.g., humidity) shows an overall positive correlation to a performance trait (say, crop height), such high-level correlations obfuscate the variations within a population---e.g., how different subgroups or genotypes respond to different intervals in the environmental values; or how one environmental variable interacts/interplays with another to affect the performance trait; or how the same genotype expresses variability in its performance under different environments (plasticity).